GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Azaloi.md

 ## AZALOI
 Giants composed of some mineral compound, these beings must sustain themselves off of metal to exist.
-They are considered living weapons by some and avatrs by others.
+They are considered living weapons by some and avatars by others.
 Azaloi characters get the following features;

 **Creature Type**: Azaloi are elementals.